Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 The cars that followed, he said, were simply refinements, as the company embraced what he called "a process of commitment to quality and to excellence."

-It was a sharp turnaround for Chrysler, a company that had been near death when the U.S. government stepped in to save it in March of 2009.
+It was a sharp turnaround for Chrysler, which had been near death when the U.S. government stepped in to save it in March 2009.
 It was then put under Fiat's control.

 As Dustin Dwyer reports for NPR, "Fiat Chrysler repaid the billions of dollars in U.S. government loans six years ahead of schedule and with interest.
 Nearly everyone credited Marchionne."